Welcome to St Albans School of Languages

 to find time to do homework sometimes.
 If you are very keen to work

 hard please ask your teacher for extra homework.

-Your registration fee includes the cost of course books.
+Your registration fee includes the cost of student books.
 You will

 receive a new book each time we change books (about every 12 weeks)